Code Generator Configuration

 entity

-• Description: The package name for entities, i.e., the package name where the entity classes are located.
+- Description: The entity package name, which is the package name where your entity classes are located.

 service

-• Description: The package name for Service, which is the package name where the service interfaces are located.
+- Description: The service package name, which is the package where your service interfaces are located.

 serviceImpl

-• Description: The package name for Service Impl, which is the package where service implementation classes are located.
+- Description: The service implementation package name, which is the package name where the service implementation classes are located.

 mapper

-• Description: The package name for Mapper, which is the package where the Mapper interfaces are located.
+- Description: The Mapper package name, which is the package name where the Mapper interfaces are located.

 xml

-• Description: The package name for Mapper XML, which is the package name where the Mapper XML files are located.
+- Description: The package name for Mapper XML files, which is the package where your Mapper XML files are located.

 controller

-• Description: The package name for controllers, indicating the package where controller classes are located.
+- Description: The controller package name, which is the package where your controller classes are located.

 pathInfo

-• Description: Path configuration information used to specify the physical path for generated code.
+- Description: Path configuration information used to specify the physical path where the code will be generated.

 Example Configuration

-Please adjust these configuration parameters based on your project structure and organizational habits to ensure the generated code can be properly integrated into your project.
+Adjust these configuration parameters according to your project structure and organizational preferences to ensure the generated code integrates properly into your project.

-Template configuration allows developers to customize the templates used by the code generator to produce code that aligns with the style and requirements of specific projects.
-The MyBatis-Plus code generator supports various types of templates, including entity classes, service classes, Mapper interfaces, XML mapping files, controller classes, and more.
+Template configuration allows you to customize the templates used by the code generator to produce code that matches your specific project style and requirements.
+The MyBatis-Plus code generator supports various types of templates, including entity classes, service classes, Mapper interfaces, XML mapping files, and controller classes.

 entity

-• Description: Java entity class template, used for generating Java entity class code.
+- Description: Java entity class template used to generate Java entity class code.

 entityKt

-• Description: Kotlin entity class template, used for generating Kotlin entity class code.
+- Description: Kotlin entity class template, used to generate Kotlin entity class code.

 service

-• Description: Service class template, used for generating service interface code.
+- 描述: Service class template used to generate service interface code.

 serviceImpl

-• Description: Service impl implementation class template, used for generating service implementation class code.
+- Description: Service implementation class template, used to generate service implementation class code.

 mapper

-• Description: The mapper template, used for generating Mapper interface code.
+- Description: Mapper template used for generating Mapper interface code.

 xml

-• Description: The mapper xml template, used for generating Mapper XML mapping file code.
+- Description: Mapper XML template used to generate Mapper XML mapping file code.

 controller

-• Description: The controller template is used for generating controller class code.
+- 描述: Controller template for generating controller class code.

 Example Configuration

-Ensure your template file paths are correct and that the template files adhere to the syntax of template engines like Velocity or Freemarker.
+Make sure your template file paths are correct and that the template files follow the syntax of template engines like Velocity or Freemarker.
 By customizing templates, you can control the structure, comments, naming conventions, and other aspects of the generated code to meet your project’s specific requirements.

 Global Strategy Configuration (globalConfig) Detailed Explanation

-Global strategy configuration provides some global settings, such as output directory, file overwrite, developer information, etc., as well as some advanced options like Kotlin mode, Swagger2 integration, ActiveRecord mode, etc.
+The global strategy configuration provides global settings such as output directory, file overwriting, developer information, and some advanced options like Kotlin mode, Swagger2 integration, and ActiveRecord mode.

 outputDir